Agency fines company $26K for fatal Dallas crane collapse

 A federal agency has levied a fine of about $26,000 against the company that owns the crane that slashed through an apartment building near downtown Dallas

-DALLAS -- A federal agency imposed a $26,000 fine against the owner of a crane that slashed through an apartment building near downtown Dallas, killing one resident and displacing hundreds.
+DALLAS -- A federal agency imposed a nearly $26,000 fine against the owner of a crane that crashed through an apartment building near downtown Dallas, killing one resident and displacing hundreds.

-Bigge Crane and Rigging Co. owns the crane that high winds toppled on the five-story Elan City Lights apartment building on June 9, killing a 29-year-old woman and injuring five people.
+Bigge Crane and Rigging Co. owns the crane that fell onto the five-story Elan City Lights apartment building, killing a 29-year-old woman and injuring five other people.
 At the time, wind gusts up to 71 mph (114 kph) shattered windows of high-rise buildings and tore trees apart, particularly in Dallas and its northern suburbs.

 The company will appeal OSHA's citations, said Randy Smith, the corporate counsel for Bigge.
-Smith noted that the agency didn't determine the cause of the collapse, the Dallas Morning News reported Wednesday.
+He noted that the agency didn't determine the cause of the collapse, the Dallas Morning News reported Wednesday.

 “I think really the only way (the cause is) ever going to get sorted out is probably through the lawsuits,” Smith said.